 If that’s not an option, pay attention to the warning signs of drowsy driving.
 These include:

-Difficulty remembering having driven the past few miles
+- Difficulty remembering having driven the last few miles

 If you notice any of these things happening while you’re behind the wheel, it’s possible that you’re drifting in and out of sleep.
 Find a safe place to pull over, or change drivers.